 The Light Cache World Scale option is removed from the UI.
 Old scenes with this option enabled will render as expected.

-Bitmap caching between renders is now enabled by default to speed up every render after the first one.
+By default, bitmap caching between renders is now enabled to speed up every render after the first one.
 This affects both new and old scenes.

 Use Embree is always enabled.
 Use Embree, Use Embree for motion blur, and Use Embree for hair options are enabled by default now and removed from the UI.
 Old scenes with disabled Embree now automatically load with enabled Embree options.